 The CB1 receptors are mostly found within the brain but can be found in other areas of the body as well.
 Because the receptors are contracted on the brain, they have more effect on mental cognition and awareness.
 The THC component acts mostly on these receptors and is why it produces a high effect.

 These are specific cells designed for the endocannabinoid system.
-The body’s natural cannabinoids cells are called endogenous cannabinoids and are actually neurotransmitters created in the brain.
+The body’s natural cannabinoid cells are called endogenous cannabinoids and are actually neurotransmitters created in the brain.
 These neurotransmitters are what bind to the receptors to create the effects.

 3. Enzyme Metabolism

 The metabolism of the endocannabinoids is what truly sets this system apart from the others.
 Typically neurotransmitters are stored or fully used even if the problem is solved but within the endocannabinoid system, the neurotransmitters are only used until the problem is solved and they are not stored or kept in the body.
-For this reason, as well, the FDA can classify CBD as a schedule V drug.
+For this reason, as well, the FDA can classify CBD as a Schedule V drug.

 Is Excess CBD Stored Within The Body?